Community Standards and Student Conduct Process

 The Student Conduct Process aims to adjudicate cases of misconduct impartially, timely, and treat all individuals involved in the process with respect and objectivity.
 The Office of the Dean of Students maintains the discretion to determine which proceeding is most appropriate based on a case-by-case basis.

-Please refer to this page for the most recent complete version of the Community Standards and Student Conduct System.
+Please refer to this page for the most recent complete version of the Community Standards and Student Conduct Process.

 What happens after I’m documented?

 Typically, students meet with their Residential Life Coordinator for a Conduct Review Meeting.
 In that meeting, students will have an opportunity to provide any relevant information pertinent to the alleged policy violation(s) for the purpose of determining responsibility.

-It is important to note, being documented by an Resident Advisor, Area Coordinator, or Campus Safety does not implicate an automatic violation of policy.
+It is important to note, being documented by a Resident Advisor, Residential Life Coordinator, or Campus Safety does not implicate an automatic violation of policy.

 What are potential outcomes if found responsible for violating the Honor Code or Community Standards?

 The College takes an educational approach when resolving violations and issuing sanctions and vary depending on violations as well as aggravating or mitigating factors.
 Sanctions include, but are not limited to, educational responses, participation in an education programs, formal warnings, fines, parental notification, housing probation, conduct probation, removal from Residential Life (housing), restrictions (weekends, places on campus, College sponsored programs etc.) suspension, and dismissal.

 Where do I pay my fine?